3320 Citizenship/Alien Status | SNAP

 Reporting Unlawful Aliens

-Report aliens to the U.S. Department of Homeland Security (DHS) when the AU presents a formal order of deportation.
-The report is done by calling DHS at 404-331-2762 and selecting the Detention/Removal option, then selecting the Deportation option.
+Report aliens to the U.S. Immigration and Customs Enforcement (ICE) when the AU presents a formal order of deportation.
+The report is done by calling their hotline at 1-866-DHS-2-ICE.
 Document the case record with the referral information.

 Budgeting